 The integration of hormesis into pest management strategies represents a promising approach to creating more effective, environmentally friendly, and sustainable pest control methods.
 By focusing on the advantageous effects of low pesticide doses, it is possible to enhance pest management efficacy while minimizing adverse impacts on ecosystems and reducing the risk of resistance development.
-Hormesis is important to understand for a number of reasons:
+Understanding hormesis is crucial for several reasons: